 The most common place for domestic sprinklers to be installed is in the kitchen or the dining room.
 With so many electrical appliances in such close proximity to water, the risk of fire is always present.
 Leaving tea towels close to your oven or hobs can also cause a blaze to start, so it’s important to be as safe as possible when cooking.
 If your dining room is doubled up with your kitchen, the fire can spread to your dining table and chairs, causing more damage.

-By installing sprinklers into your kitchen and dining room, you can react quickly to the fire.
+By installing sprinklers in your kitchen and dining room, you can react quickly to the fire.
 Fire sprinkler systems work to detect heat from a fire rather than smoke, activating when the room gets too hot.
 This is a quick reaction, and only the sprinkler heads within the nearest vicinity to the fire will activate.
-This not only prevents fire damage as the fire is extinguished, but will keep flooding to a minimum too.
+This not only prevents fire damage as the fire is extinguished but will keep flooding to a minimum too.

 There are various different appliances and fire hazards in your living room.
 In most cases, different electrical items will be plugged into one source or adapted.
 TVs, lamps, radios and even smart speakers can all be found in a living room.
 When too many electrical appliances are plugged into one source, you can overload the socket or adapter, causing a fire to start.
-This can not only causes damage to the property, but can cause thousands of pounds worth of damage with the destruction of your expensive appliances.
+This can not only cause damage to the property but can cause thousands of pounds worth of damage with the destruction of your expensive appliances.

-Installing sprinklers into your living room can prevent major damage from occurring.
+Installing sprinklers in your living room can prevent major damage from occurring.
 It’s a commonly known fact that sprinklers and electrical equipment don’t mix.
 However, risk safety will be conducted.
 Even if the damage is caused to your electrical equipment, it is a small price to pay for the safety of your entire home and those who live there.
 You can find out more about domestic sprinkler systems on our website here.

 Bedrooms and Domestic Sprinklers

 Bedrooms are probably one of the rooms least likely to present a fire hazard, but they’re still there.
-A lot of homeowners tend to light candles in their bedroom, which should never be left unattended (the same rule applies to candles anywhere else in the home, such as the living room).
+A lot of homeowners tend to light candles in their bedroom, which should never be left unattended (the same rule applies to candles anywhere else in the home, such as in the living room).
 Never leave candles near curtains or other textiles, and don’t leave them lit for too long on wooden surfaces.
 Other causes of fires in bedrooms include appliances such as straighteners that have been left on for too long.

-If you are considering installing sprinklers into your home, it could be a great choice for protecting your family and your assets.
-We have years of experience in installing domestic sprinklers to homes and commercial properties across the Southeast, designing them to fit with your dimensions.
+If you are considering installing sprinklers in your home, it could be a great choice for protecting your family and your assets.
+We have years of experience in installing domestic sprinklers to homes and commercial properties across the Southeast, designing them to fit your dimensions.
 To receive a bespoke quote, please give us a call on 01892 680090.
 Alternatively, you can fill out our online form here.